rockstor/rockstor-doc/smart/smart.rst

    :width: 100%
    :align: center

-But note that in some cases the reason for no SMART support is down the a device, or rather the smartmontools subsystem, requiring a custom smart option.
+But note that in some cases the reason for no SMART support is down to the device, or rather the smartmontools subsystem, requiring a custom smart option.
 In many cases an indication of this requirement can be found in the *System - Logs Manager* shortly after using the **Rescan** button on the :ref:`disks` page.
-Using the default option of tailing the Rockstor Logs we see and example in the following image:
+Using the default option of tailing the Rockstor Logs we see an example in the following image:

+Example of an error suggesting the need for :ref:`diskcustomsmart`:

 .. image:: smart_d_logs.png
    :width: 100%